St. John's Health COVID-19 Info

 Information on COVID-19 in Jackson Hole, Wyoming

-• Have any symptoms, not matter how mild: fever, cough, shortness of breath, sore throat, muscle aches, loss of sense of smell or taste, or flu symptoms
+• Visit an Urgent Care location if you have any symptoms, no matter how mild: fever, cough, shortness of breath, sore throat, muscle aches, loss of sense of smell or taste, or flu symptoms.

 • If you have shortness of breath or are unable to catch your breath, call 911 or go to St. John’s Emergency Department at 625 E. Broadway.
 There is no need to call ahead.